komalpreetkaurr/Eterna_chatbot/README.md

-Certainly!
-Here's an example of a README for "Eterna Chatbot":

----

 # Eterna Chatbot

 Welcome to the **Eterna Chatbot** project!
 This repository contains the source code for the Eterna Chatbot, an intelligent conversational agent designed to assist users in various tasks, answer questions, and engage in meaningful dialogue.